astronomy-commons/sparkmanager/docs/index.md

 Once the cluster is created with the existing configurations users can also update the memory/core and other configurations!

-### 3. "spark" vgariable is injected into the jupyter notebook
+### 3. "spark" variable is injected into the jupyter notebook

 <kbd>
 <img src="https://github.com/astronomy-commons/sparkmanager/blob/master/docs/images/spark_injected.png" style="border: 1px solid black"/>
 </kbd>
 <br/>

-The "spark" variable is injected into the kernel.
+The "spark" variable is injected into the kernel and now can be accessed and used.

 ### 4. The spark UI link is generated.